 And I’d get back my forty-five minutes a day.

-Brenda is a teacher.
+The author is an anonymous patient.
 This piece was originally published in Pulse — voices from the heart of medicine, and is reprinted with permission.